mgramin/awesome-db-tools/README.md

 ## Reporting
 - [Chartbrew](https://chartbrew.com) - Create live dashboards, charts, and client reports from multiple databases and services.
 - [Poli](https://github.com/shzlw/poli) - An easy-to-use SQL reporting application built for SQL lovers.
+- [AI for Database](https://aifordatabase.com) - Connect to any database and talk to it in plain English.
+No SQL needed — get instant insights, build self-refreshing intelligent dashboards, and trigger automated workflows on database changes.
+Freemium.

 ## Distributions